NZMSA/2023-Phase-1/README.md

 2. [Access external libraries from TypeScript](https://learn.microsoft.com/en-us/training/modules/typescript-work-external-libraries)
 3. [Organize code using TypeScript namespaces](https://learn.microsoft.com/en-us/training/modules/typescript-namespaces-organize-code)

-Note: This week contains less content than others, so we recommend you use this opportunity to practice the Software Development skills you've learned so far using other resources you find.
+Note: This week contains fewer modules than others, so we recommend you use this opportunity to practice the Software Development skills you've learned so far using other resources you find.

 #### Data Science